tuub/theses-publisher-policies/policies.md

 ### Springer

 <details>
-Last checked: 02.11.2022 <br />
+Last checked: 10.06.2025 <br />
    <br />

 :warning: Please note: Since the merger in 2015, Springer and Nature are part of the **Springer Nature Group** (further imprints e.g. BioMed Central, Palgrave Macmillan).
 Journal policies are not yet fully aligned, which results in different restrictions/requirements for authors' re-use rights.
 Please check whether your article was published in a Springer OR Nature branded journal (see [entry for Nature](#nature-publishing-group-npg)).

 #### Re-use permitted for...
-* Article, Book chapter (in contributed volumes or proceedings)
+* Article, Book chapter (in Edited volumes or Proceedings)
-* Accepted manuscript: yes :warning: 12 months embargo for journal articles and proceeding papers, 24 months for chapters in edited volumes
+* Accepted manuscript: yes :warning: 12 months embargo
 * Published version :white_check_mark:

 #### Re-use before official publication by publisher